Imaginando: Products

 In 2014, Imaginando released TKFX, a Native Instruments Traktor Dj Controller.

-In 2015, Imaginando releases LK, an Ableton Live & MIDI Controller.
+In 2015, Imaginando released LK, an Ableton Live & MIDI Controller.

 In 2016, Imaginando released DRC, a polyphonic synthesizer.

 In 2018, Imaginando released DLYM, a chorus and flanger effect.

 In 2019, Imaginando released K7D, a tape delay audio effect.

 In 2020, Imaginando released FRMS, a granular synthesizer that combines granular, subtractive, and FM synthesis.

 In 2021, Imaginando released VS, a visual synthesizer that can turn musical compositions into graphical effects (based on GLSL shaders, images and videos), in real time, by taking advantage of incoming audio and MIDI information.

 In 2023, Imaginando released BAM - Beat Maker & Music Maker, a groovebox style application that can also host plugins.

 In 2024, Imaginando released TV3 - Acid Synth, a synth inspired by the iconic Roland TB-303 bass synthesizer.

 In 2025, Imaginando released GRFX - Granular Effects, an audio effect that uses granular synthesis principles to transform sounds into textures, rhythmic patterns, and ambient soundscapes.